google_counter

 During the entire course of treatment of glioblastoma, the patient remains under the supervision of a general practitioner, neurologist, and oncologist.
 In addition to clinical examinations, imaging diagnostics may be required – in this case, computed tomography (CT) is performed.

-Experience in administering the glioblastoma vaccine in children is currently limited.
+As for experience in administering the glioblastoma vaccine, Germany currently has limited data in children.
 Doctors are conducting additional clinical studies to more accurately assess the safety and success rates of this type of treatment in pediatrics.

 Administration of dendritic cell vaccine in glioblastoma